 Commercial drivers transport goods, people, and materials.
 They drive buses, delivery trucks, diesel trucks, and more.
+Many people who have been incarcerated have had success finding jobs as commercial bus or truck drivers.

-Job facts at a glance

-Wages Earn \$40,00 to \$60,000 per year

-Employment Very large, with lots of openings

-Education needed High school diploma or GED (usually) Commercial Driver's License (CDL)

-Other requirements Have a good driving record, strong customer service skills for some positions
+Commercial Driver: Job Facts at a Glance Wages \$40,000 to \$60,000 per year Employment Very large occupation with lots of openings Education needed High school diploma or GED (usually) Commercial driver's license (CDL) Other requirements Good driving recordStrong customer service skills for some positions

 Prepare in prison: If you don't already have your GED, get it!
-Some reentry organizations offer programs to get your Commercial Driver's License (CDL).
+You can also study for the road and written tests for your commercial driver's license (CDL) while you're still inside.
+Look for a copy of the CDL test in your prison's library or resource room.

-Outside of prison: Here's how you can get started in this field:
+Outside of prison: Here's how you can get started in this field.

 - Apply for a temporary commercial learner's permit.
-If you have had a CDL in the past or in a different state, speak with the Vehicle Services Department to find out what you need to do to get a license. - Complete CDL training.
+Speak with the Vehicle Services Department or DMV in your state to find out what you need to do to get a permit and a license.
+Make sure to mention if you had a CDL in the past or in a different state. - Complete CDL training.
 If you have not already had training, you may want to take a class at a commercial driver's training facility.
-Many community colleges offer this training. - Take the road and written tests.
-Find a copy in your prison's library or resource room or online through your state's DMV website. - Get your CDL.
-You will need to pay for the license and it will need to be renewed regularly.
+Many community colleges offer this training.
+Some reentry organizations offer programs to help you get your Commercial Driver's License (CDL). - Study for the road and written tests.
+You can find a copy of the CDL test at your state's DMV or Vehicle Services website to prepare. - Get your CDL.
+After passing the road and written tests, you will need to pay for the license.
+You will also need to renew it regularly.

-Construction and Landscaping Jobs
+Construction Jobs

 There are many different construction and landscaping careers.
-People in these careers build and repair homes, buildings, roads and more.
+People in these careers build and repair homes, buildings, roads, and more.
 They maintain yards and parks.
 They install and service heating and cooling (HVAC) systems.
 They install solar panels.
 Jobs include:

-- · Road worker
+- Road worker

 - Painter

-- Heating and air conditioning technician
+- Heating and air conditioning (HVAC) technician

 - Welder

 - Solar installer

 - General laborer

 - Landscaper

-- · Building maintenance jobs
+- Building maintenance worker and custodian